 2. Tell the Truth

-When you speak to your insurance company there is one rule that stands out from all others.
+When you speak to your insurance company, there is one rule that stands out from all others.
 Always, always, always tell the truth.
-Sometimes people try to protect themselves or others.
-Sometimes people are worried that they won't have coverage (they're usually wrong about that).
-Regardless of motive, it's both wrong and a bad idea to tell an insurance company anything other than the truth because you will risk many consequences, including a loss of coverage and criminal penalties.
+Sometimes, people try to protect themselves or others.
+Sometimes, people are worried that they won’t have coverage.
+(They’re usually wrong about that.)
+Regardless of motive, it’s both wrong and a bad idea to tell an insurance company anything other than the truth because you will risk many negative consequences, including a loss of coverage and criminal penalties.